 In Canada, most of the Provinces and Territories have legislation that requires that hazards be “blocked” or prevented from moving by some effective means when workers are required to enter the danger zone.
 Up until recently, there was no clear guidance on how this should be done, and many employers referenced the US OSHA regulations and ANSI standards on the subject.

 In 2005, CSA published CSA Z460, Control of Hazardous Energy — Lockout and Other Methods.
 This standard provides the guidance that employers and machine builders require on lockout.
-Note that the use of tags alone (tagout) is not explicitly prevented in Canada, but it is not generally considered to be adequate protection in most situations.
+Note that the use of tags alone (tagout) is not accepted in Canada, as it does not provide adequate protection.
+Tags must be used when applying a lockout device to secure the means of isolation.

 In the USA, OSHA has long published requirements for Lockout/Tagout, 29 CFR 1910.147.
 This standard was supplemented by ANSI when they published ANSI Z244.1, Control of Hazardous Energy — Lockout/Tagout and Alternative Methods.

 The EU does not have a standard that is directly equivalent to CSA Z460 0r ANSI Z244.1.
-CEN published standard EN 1037, Safety of machinery — Prevention of unexpected start-up, in 1995 and have since amended it with Amendment A1 in 2008.
-This standard has a similar scope and content to ISO 14118 (see below), but stays with the machine design aspects of hazardous energy control, making no references to the procedural aspects of hazardous energy control.
+CEN published standard EN 1037, Safety of machinery — Prevention of unexpected start-up, in 1995 and has since withdrawn it.
+EN 1037 was replaced by EN ISO 14118, Safety of machinery — Prevention of unexpected start-up.
+This standard has the same scope and technical content as ISO 14118 (see below), and includes the regulatory annexes required for harmonization with the Machinery Directive.

 ISO 14118, Safety of machinery — Prevention of unexpected start-up, is the international standard dealing with hazardous energy control.
 It goes beyond the Canadian and US standards to deal with failures in the control systems of machinery as well.
 These requirements may extend to operating modes or conditions beyond what is normally considered to be the bounds of the usual LOTO or HECP.